luiscspinho/luiscspinho.github.io/_posts/2016-05-15-Land-of-Smiles-7.md

 	<figcaption>Myatheindan pagoda.</figcaption>
 </figure>

+Since we were tourists we needed a special permit (basically pay for a ticket) to wander around the village, something that we never bought and didn't have any kind of trouble.

 The rest of the day was once again spent wandering around the streets of Mandalay.
 Tomorrow is the first day of the <b>Thyngian</b> festival and we couldn't expect what is about to happen.

 <figure>